Application now live for summer 2020! Application deadline: Monday, April 13, 2020.

 All applications will need to be submitted by Monday, April 13, 2020.
 Application link below.

 All students will submit their application through the application link that will be provided here.
 The following materials are required:

 - Basic information about yourself (Year, Major, current GPA, UCID, etc.)

 - An unofficial copy of your most recent transcript (.pdf)

-- Research Project information: project title, name of faculty mentor(s), approximate start/end dates of research, average hours dedicated to the research per week
+- Research Project information: project title, name of faculty mentor(s), approximate start/end dates of proposed research period, average hours dedicated to the research per week

 - A Research Proposal (.pdf): maximum of 1000 words, single spaced, 12-point font.
 Please include the title of your project and name in the header of your essay.

 - In your research proposal, please describe in your own words the project - its general aims, structure, and what you and your mentor hope to accomplish through the research project.
 You may include citations and an additional page of supplimentary information, as relevant.
 These will not be included in your word count.
 Please treat this as a formal research proposal; it should be written clearly and carefully.
 It functions as the core of your application and its quality will determine the success fo your application.

 - In addition to detailing your research aims and objectives, please also address your motivations for pursuing the research experience and how this experience will contribute to your education at UChicago and the development of your future plans to pursue a Ph.D.